Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 - Availability of replacement parts in Canada

-4. Energy efficiency (SEER/HSPF)
+4. Energy Efficiency (SEER/HSPF)

-A higher SEER = less electricity consumption = savings on your bills.
+Higher SEER = less electricity consumption = savings on your bills.

 The difference between a SEER of 19 and a SEER of 25 can represent 20-30% savings on summer air conditioning.